linda-seiter/cmsc115_2252/week3/week3_lesson.md

 | true      | false            | 5-11, 14 |
 | false     |                  | 5-8, 17  |

 For each decision point, there should be at least one test that attempts to cover the `true` branch and one that attempts to cover the `false` branch.
-We need a minimum of three tests to achieve 100% branch coverage.
+We need a minimum of three tests to achieve 100% branch coverage for the two decision points based on the nested structure.

 | Test | isWeekend | temperature < 50 | Input   | Expected Output  | Actual Output    | Path     | Status |
 | ---- | --------- | ---------------- | ------- | ---------------- | ---------------- | -------- | ------ |